Sunday, May 30, 2010

 As I got ready, I picked up the Tau Cross I received when I became a Candidate.
 I debated whether or not to wear it where it could be seen.

 Part of the debate is because of a report we had at our last meeting.
 That report said Secular Franciscans need to "evangelize" more, need to promote the Secular Franciscan Order more.
-At my locla fraternity we certainly could use more new members: I'm the only Candidate.
+At my local fraternity we certainly could use more new members: I'm the only Candidate.

 There was talk of maybe placing an ad in the Catholic newspaper, or perhaps sending out bulletin announcements.
-Meanwhile, I'm meeting this afternoon to help launch a blog for our locla fraternity as one way to do this.
+Meanwhile, I'm meeting this afternoon to help launch a blog for our local fraternity as one way to do this.
 I've also begun to think of a Facebook account to help get our local fraternity some more public presence.

 But then there is the Tau.